 Here are three things that ALL PA schools want to see in a PA school applicant

 Your choice of major should help you achieve the following three things.

 1. Excellent grades.
 This should come as no surprise.
 PA school is difficult, and it comes at you swiftly.
 And, while PA programs want you to thrive, they cannot hold your hand throughout the entire process.
 They want to see evidence that you will be successful in your studies and help them with their PANCE pass rates.
 After all, the best indicator of future performance is past success.

 Key point: Pick a major that you love.
 Passion for a topic usually translates naturally into good grades.
 If you didn't get good grades right out of the gate, don't let this stop you.
 There are still ways to get into PA school with a low GPA if you can demonstrate upward mobility.
 Sometimes this comes with a shift in your major.

 2. A convincing answer to the question of why you want to be a physician assistant: You should pick a major that will help demonstrate your why!
 Specifically, your "why do I want to be a PA?"

 - Zoology - this was my undergraduate major.
 Many people think zoology is the study of animals.
 But it was my academic advisor who opened my worldview with this major that allowed me to focus on human biology (we are animals after all), physiology, biomechanics, social biology, and genetics.
 These were all topics I was able to discuss on my application.

-- Health sciences - this is a major that was available when I was an undergraduate, but a health science major learns health care, health promotion, disease prevention and improving the lives of their patients.
+- Health sciences - this is a major that wasn't available when I was an undergraduate, but a health science major learns health care, health promotion, disease prevention, and improving the lives of their patients.
 This all sounds good to me.